ervinb/php-base-app/readme.md

-## Example application based on Laravel
+## Example application based on the Laravel framework

 An example Laravel application used to demonstrate deployment to Heroku with Semaphore.